jaredgrubb/fit-clang-format/README.md

    * 'words-log': (default) same as words, but use logarithm to reduce impact of larger files

 # License
-This software is dual-licensed under MIT and LLVM licenses.
+This software is dual-licensed under MIT and the legacy LLVM (UIUC/NCSA) licenses.